The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 60

 JWK cache refresh interval in minutes.
-It will be ignored unless the mp.jwt.verify.publickey.location points to the HTTP or HTTPS URL based JWK set and no HTTP Cache-Control response header with a positive max-age parameter value is returned from a JWK HTTPS endpoint.
+It is ignored unless the mp.jwt.verify.publickey.location points to the HTTP or HTTPS URL-based JWK set and no HTTP Cache-Control response header with a positive max-age parameter value is returned from a JWK HTTPS endpoint.

 smallrye.jwt.jwks.forced-refresh-interval